OgieBen/OkayDocs/README.md

 ```

-The `authResult` field may contain any of these values as a user response from the mobile app.
+The `authResult` field may contain any of these values from the table below, as a user response from the mobile app.

 | DataType |Data|
 -------|--------